- Both SmartPost and SurePost use USPS to deliver parcels for the last mile of delivery to customers

 - SurePost Media, which accepts a maximum weight of 70 lbs.

 For the first and second categories, the maximum dimensions of all packages is 130 inches, while the last two categories have a maximum of 108 inches.

 When it comes to drop-offs, UPS SurePost packages are dropped off at the USPS location closest to the final destination of the package, such as a post office, which ultimately makes delivery easier in general.

 FedEx SmartPost differs in this regard, as the courier has the packages dropped off at the nearest USPS regional hub.

 One of the drawbacks of utilizing these delivery options is that they have slower delivery times.
 FedEx delivers within two to seven business days, depending on the location of the recipient.
 Deliveries outside the contiguous 48 states of the U.S. will generally take longer to complete.
 The delivery area covers the whole of the U.S., including includes Hawaii and Alaska, as well as U.S. territories such as Puerto Rico, Guam, the U.S. Virgin Islands, all other U.S. territories, PO Boxes and military APO, FPO, and DPO destinations.

 SurePost offers a general delivery timeframe of four to six business days while also offering similar coverage as SmartPost.

 SurePost vs. SmartPost: Compare Them Closely

 Making a choice between FedEx SmartPost vs. UPS SurePost depends mostly on what works best for your business.
-Whichever you choose, your company will benefit from their reduce shipping costs, Saturday deliveries, PO box delivery services, and other great perks!
+Whichever you choose, your company will benefit from their reduced shipping costs, Saturday deliveries, PO box delivery services, and other great perks!